Adding New Components

 6) Commit and share

-Stage the typical set:
+Stage the categorized files:

-git add KML-Custom/kml-custom.kicad_sym
+git add kmlib-local/symbols/KMLib_<Category>.kicad_sym

-git add KML-Custom/kml-custom.pretty/<new-footprint>.kicad_mod
+git add kmlib-local/footprints/KMLib_<Category>.pretty/<new-footprint>.kicad_mod

-git add KML-Custom/3dmodels/<model-file>
+git add kmlib-local/3dmodels/<Category>.3dshapes/<model-file>

 Commit with a clear message referencing the part number.
 If you updated a vendor submodule, commit that change separately so upstream updates stay traceable.